 - San Pedro fig produces two crops of fruit each season.
 The first crop grows on old branches and the fruit develops without cross-pollination.
 The tree then produces a second crop of fruit on new growth.

-How to Grow Fig Tree
+How to Grow Fig Trees in Australia

 When it comes to growing fig trees, you just need to focus on providing the right conditions and you end up with fruit that’s juicy and delicious.
 You wouldn’t describe the tree as pretty, but having a tree that bears fruit is even more valuable.